 Those breadsticks with warm tomato sauce are a great way to start your meal.
 I forgot to mention they use a brick oven to make the pizza, which is my preferred pie baking method.

 In short, the pizza cooks at a higher temperature, and the dough and toppings get cooked evenly.
 Now you know why the pizza at Andiamo is stellar.

 Well, that and the creative toppings combinations too.

 Andiamo Pizza Menu

-A few weeks after my original visit, I returned and had another great pie along with their phenomenal homemade meatballs.
+A few weeks after my initial visit, I returned and had another great pie and their phenomenal homemade meatballs.

 Andiamo had a killer cheesesteak on the menu once upon a time.
-For a few short years, Frankie was also co-owner of Dogma Grill, which is down the street.
+For a few short years, Frankie was also co-owner of Dogma Grill, down the street.

 He removed the cheesesteak from the Andiamo menu and added it to the Dogma Grill, where it still is today.
 The Philly at Andiamo! was served on Italian bread with cheese under the ribeye, the way it should be.

 I ate mine back then with grilled onions & hot cherry peppers, great if you can handle the heat.

 In 2009 and later again in 2011, Andiamo was voted Best Pizza in Miami at my Burger Beast Burgie Awards.